Law School Registration

 Entertainment and Dining

 Harvard Law School offers information and guidance on teacher placement opportunities for law teaching positions in the United States.
 Students with questions about law teaching should consult with Jeanne Tai, Assistant Dean for the Graduate Program and International Legal Studies.
-Interested students may also wish to review copies of catalogues from other law schools at the Resource Center in the Office of Career Services.
-Additional programming, including information sessions and panel discussions, will be held throughout the academic year.
+Additional programming through the Law Teaching Colloquium — a series of information sessions and panel discussions about various aspects of law teaching — will be offered throughout the academic year.

 Students hoping to pursue a teaching career at a law school in the U.S. should be aware that hiring institutions will very likely expect them to be able to teach an introductory or other basic U.S. law course, and will want to make sure that their academic transcripts reflect appropriate course work to enable them to do so.